Landlord ending a periodic tenancy

 Ending a social housing tenancy

-The Residential Tenancy Act applies to social housing providers, including Kāinga Ora and their tenants.
+The Residential Tenancies Act (RTA) applies to social housing providers, including Kāinga Ora and their tenants.
 This means they must comply with the requirements in relation to the reasons a tenancy can be ended, the notice period, and how notice is given.
-In addition to the reasons above, a social housing tenancy can also be ended (with 90 days notice) for a number of other reasons (s 53B(1) RTA).
-These are that:

 Ending a student hostel tenancy